karlek/nyfiken/README.md

 nyfiken
 =======
 Nyfiken means curious in Swedish.
 Nyfikend is a daemon which will periodically check for updates on a list of URLs and send a notification to the user when it happens.
+Nyfikenc is client which interacts with the daemon.

 Installation
 ------------
     go install github.com/karlek/nyfiken/cmd/nyfikend
     mkdir ~/.config/nyfiken
 	mv $GOPATH/src/github.com/karlek/nyfiken/config.ini $GOPATH/src/github.com/karlek/nyfiken/pages.ini ~/.config/nyfiken

 Security
 --------
 #### Warning: there exists some known security plausible scenarios.
-If an attacker can modify nyfiken config or pages file; nyfiken can be used to:
+If an attacker can modify a nyfiken pages file; nyfiken can be used to:

     - Perform all web-based attacks based on HTTP requests.
     - Scan the network for web-servers or routers and, via site-specific mail-setting, gain access to the information.

 Nyfiken(c/d)
 ------------
 Nyfikenc is a client to access the updated information from nyfikend.
-It can be used to force the program to check all pages again, clear all updates and to open them in a browser.
+It can be used to force the program to check all pages again, clear all logged updates and to open them in a browser.

 Nyfiken(c/d) communicates on port `5239` by default.

 Config
 ------
-Settings are defined in either default, global or site specific scope.
+Settings are defined in either global or site specific scope.
 Site specific settings will always overwrite the global or default and global will overwrite default settings.

     Default values
     --------------
     // Default interval between updates unless overwritten in config file.
     DefaultInterval = 1 * time.Minute

 	// Default permissions to create files: user read and write permissions.
 	DefaultFilePerms = os.FileMode(0600)